Cosmian/mse-cli/documentation/docs/develop.md

 - `requirements.txt`

 This code is supposed to be sharable, as your convenience, to any users in order to check the trustworthiness of your app.
-As a matter of fact, do not write any secret into your code.
+As a matter of fact, *do not write any secret into your code*.
 For example: passwords or keys to connect to a third-party service like a remote storage or a database.

-For the same reason, do not store your ssl secret key or the configuration toml file inside the code directory.
+For the same reason, do not store your SSL secret key or the configuration TOML file in the code directory.

-If you need such secrets to run your code, you can write a `secrets.json` file and specify this file into the `code.secrets` field in the toml configuration file.
-Please see the the example below.
+If you need such secrets to run your code, you can write a `secrets.json` file and specify this file into the `code.secrets` field in the TOML configuration file.
+Please see the example below.
 This file will be sent to the enclave after the latter has been verified during the app deployment.
 Your application will then be able to read it to retrieve the secrets it needs.

 Example of configuation file: